Melrose given September 6 deadline for Charter bid

 Melrose, which buys and fixes ailing manufacturing companies before selling them on, first bid for Charter in late June, when a profit warning sent Charter's shares tumbling.

-Charter rejected a sweetened Melrose offer of 840 pence a share, or 1.4 billion pounds ($2.3 billion), in July, and has refused to open its books to the buyout firm.
+Charter rejected a sweetened Melrose offer of 840 pence a share, or 1.4 billion pounds, in July, and has refused to open its books to the buyout firm.

 But Melrose has said it would not be appropriate to proceed with an offer without undertaking due diligence.